We use cookies to enhance your experience. Click here if you want to read more.

-Automation in accounts payable is not only a means to increase short-term administrative productivity – it has the potential to improve your long-term control.
+Automation in accounts payable is not only a means to increase short-term administrative productivity — it can potentially improve your long-term control.
 Better control means increased analytics capabilities and fewer errors.
-You should start with your dataflow.
+You should start with your data flow.

-It may seem like a hefty goal, but your business is probably closer than you think to implement automation technology and new processes that make a difference.
+It may seem like a hefty goal, but your business is probably closer than you think to implementing automation technology and new processes that make a difference.

-Instead, start by understanding your process – your dataflow.
+Instead, start by understanding your process – your data flow.
 It’s a must to be able to take control.
-The good news is that there is much you can do in your existing IT setup.
-If you examine your dataflow, you’ll find room for improvement, often without unnecessary investments.
+The good news is that you can do much in your existing IT setup.
+If you examine your data, you’ll find room for improvement, often without unnecessary investments.

 A quick dataflow self-assessment